Fractional Boundary Value Problems and elastic sticky Brownian motions, II: Non-local dynamic boundary conditions on smooth domains: Introduction

-Our result is concerned with the elastic sticky Brownian motion ($\eta \Delta u + \sigma \partial_{\bf n}u + c u = 0$ on $\partial \Omega$) and the fractional dynamic boundary condition written in terms of the so called Caputo-Dzherbashian derivative.
-We show that the associated process turns out to be delayed on the boundary so that the slow reflections slow down even more.
-This can be regarded as simple case of trapping boundary.
+Our result is concerned with the elastic sticky Brownian motion ($\eta \Delta u + \sigma \partial_{\bf n}u + c u = 0$ on $\partial \Omega$) and the fractional dynamic boundary condition written in terms of the so called Caputo-D\v{z}rba\v{s}jan derivative $D^\alpha_t$.
+We show that the associated process turns out to be delayed only on the boundary so that we get infinite average of (occupation) time on the boundary.
+The reflections slow down according to independent extra times.
+This can be regarded as a simple case of trapping boundaries and finds many possible applications for the characterization of motions on trap boundaries (see \cite{BCM06}) or in trap vertices of metric graphs (see \cite{ColDov, BonDov}).